 Dr. Nordstrom is currently Lecturer of Viola at the University of Louisville and viola instructor at Wright State University.
 He has also served on the faculties of Earlham College, Indiana University East, Xavier University, and Miami University Hamilton.
-Additionally, Dr. Nordstrom’s is the writer/producer of The Great Composers Podcast, found on iTunes and across the web, including here.
-Dr. Nordstrom holds a Bachelor of Music degree from The University of North Texas, and the degrees of Master of Music, Artist Diploma, and Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music where his secondary studies were in music history, and orchestral conducting.
-His teachers have included Dr. Catharine Carroll, Masao Kawasaki, Dr. Susan Dubois, and Dr. Kathryn Steely.
+Additionally, Dr. Nordstrom is the creator/writer/producer of The Great Composers Podcast, found on iTunes (click here!) and across the web.
+He holds a Bachelor of Music degree from The University of North Texas, and the degrees of Master of Music, Artist Diploma, and Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music where his secondary studies were in music history.
+His teachers have included Dr. Catharine Carroll, Mr. Masao Kawasaki, Dr. Susan Dubois, and Dr. Kathryn Steely.
 He plays on a rare American viola from 1893 by Jerome Bonaparte Squier, the so-called “American Stradivari”, who made but a handful of violas, and bounces between various bows including ones crafted by Richard Grünke, Martin Devillers, and Jérôme Thibouville-Lamy.

-Aside from teaching and performing, Dr. Nordstrom enjoys studies in musicology and the history of violin and bow making, as well as composing, arranging, and writing about music.
-His non-musical life often sees him reading volumes on American and ancient history, and spending time with his wife and two daughters.
+Aside from all this, Dr. Nordstrom enjoys recreational studies in musicology and the history of violin and bow making, as well as composing and arranging.
+His non-musical life often sees him reading volumes on American and ancient history, golfing (probably too often), and spending time with his wife and two daughters.